Upper secondary schools and adult education

 The Education Administration is investigating whether the same method can be applied again.
 However, packed lunches before the Christmas holidays will not be possible.
 As during the spring, there is a solution for packed lunches for a small group of students who would otherwise be without lunch.

-The Municipal Adult Education Center will run additional courses on a remote basis from 23 November.
-Depending on the structure of the course and the needs of students it will be determined what parts of the course can be done on site.
+The Municipal Adult Education Center (Komvux) will continue to conduct remote teaching in accordance with previous decisions.
+Depending on the layout of the course and the needs of students it will be decided which parts can be done on site.

 Lunch boxes for upper secondary school students studying on remote basis